gitcnk/Logistic_Regression/Logistic_RegressionHW.md

    - `highwage = 0` otherwise

 2. Print:
-   - First 10 rows
-   - Number of rows and columns

    - The number of males and females
    - The number of White and Black employees